The best chew toys for Labs are durable, tough and have a textured surface or contain something fun.

 Furthermore, Labs are smart, born to hunt and play.
 They need toys that will keep them engaged.

-Avoid too-small toys (such as those designed for small breeds of dogs and puppies) when you are looking for chew toys for your adult Labrador.
+Avoid small toys when you are looking for chew toys for your adult Labrador.

 Good Design Is Key

 Chew toys that are soft and/or squeaky can be good options for Labradors, as your dog will likely find comfort or entertainment in these.

 However, you want to make sure that they can hold up to the natural instinct of your dog to shake the toy.